deep-research/victorslibrary-gridsome/content/under-the-spell-of-the-mystical-mist.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This song tells a sinister tale about my secret workings with one of the most extreme forms of magical rites.
+  This song tells a sinister tale about my secret workings with one of the most extreme forms of magical rites.

 # recordings:
 #   - title: